ProjectSunday/projectsunday.github.io/docs/getting-started.md

 These are the top items to look if you are interested in getting started in Web Development (mostly front-end).

+This page is meant to be a resource of the **most common** things I end up linking to people as they are learning web dev.
+It should be short so it doesn't overwhelm people.

 ## Mandatory Knowledge

 1. **[Web Dev Career Guide Video](https://www.youtube.com/watch?v=sBzRwzY7G-k)** - MANDATORY WATCHING (If there is a newer version, watch that)